Find Affordable College Courses

 Other Races/Ethnicities 2

-Some careers associated with maternal and child health require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with maternal and child health may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for maternal and child health careers below.